-Brian Matthews, Independent Energy Consultant Brian has worked in the energy sector since 1997 and specialises in nuclear power, operational leadership, energy policy and strategy, and supports STEM in education at all levels.
+Brian Matthews, Independent Energy Consultant, TerraUrsa Brian has worked in the energy sector since 1997 and specialises in nuclear and renewable energy, operational leadership, energy policy and strategy, and engaging people through education in STEM.
 He has worked internationally with the world association of nuclear operators (WANO) and worked with Durham University since 2017 developing new courses and creating beneficial relationships with industry.

 Paul McKeever, Head of Strategic Research, ORE Catapult Paul joined ORE Catapult (formerly Narec) in August 2006 and holds the post of Head of Strategic Research.
 Paul is the Project Coordinator for the OPTIMUS FP7 project (prognostic condition monitoring).
 He is currently a Board member of the European Association of Renewable Energy Research Centres (EUREC) and represents ORE Catapult on the SuperGen Wind Industrial Advisory Board.

 Helen Stockton, Research Manager, National Energy Action Helen is Research Manager at national fuel poverty charity NEA with over 15 years of applied social research experience spanning the quantitative and qualitative paradigms.
 Research interests include social policy, energy and social justice.
 She is enthusiastic about exploring the ways knowledge can be brokered between academia, policy and practice.

-Benj Sykes, Operations Director and Deputy Country Manager, Ørsted Energy Renewables UK Benj is UK Head of Market Development, Consenting and External Affairs at Ørsted, the world leader in offshore wind.
-He co-Chairs the Offshore Wind Industry Council, setting the UK’s offshore wind strategy.
+Benj Sykes, Vice President in Ørsted's UK offshore wind business Benj is UK Head of Market Development, Consenting and External Affairs at Ørsted, the world leader in offshore wind.
+He is former co-Chair of the Offshore Wind Industry Council, setting the UK’s offshore wind strategy.
 Benj has worked in the Energy sector for over 30 years, across the renewable energy and upstream oil and gas sectors.
-He is a Fellow of the Geological Society and the Energy Institute and Chair of the Durham Energy Institute Advisory Board.
+He is a Fellow of the Geological Society and an Honorary Fellow of the Energy Institute and Chair of the Durham Energy Institute Advisory Board.